Update 7/2/2020: The lifecycle emissions figures were revised to reflect more recent data on electricity carbon intensity and battery manufacture.

 A transition from conventional petrol and diesel vehicles to EVs plays a large role in mitigation pathways that limit warming to meet Paris Agreement targets.
 However, it depends on rapid decarbonisation of electricity generation to be effective.
 If countries do not replace coal and, to a lesser extent, gas, then electric vehicles will still remain far from being “zero emissions”.

-US values in the first three figures were estimated by Carbon Brief based on US grid emission factors from EPA eGRID 2016 and electricity fuel cycle estimates from Michalek et al 2011.
-Error bars reflect lifecycle battery manufacturing estimates ranging from 50 to 250kg per kWh used in the ICCT analysis, with a central estimate of 175kg per kWh.
+US values in the first three figures were estimated by Carbon Brief based on US grid emission factors from EPA eGRID 2018 modified with Rhodium Group estimates for 2019 and electricity fuel cycle estimates from Michalek et al 2011.
+Error bars reflect lifecycle battery manufacturing estimates ranging from 61 to 146kgCO2e per kWh (kgCO2e/kWh) used in the revised 2019 IVL study, with its central range being 61-100kgCO2e/kWh.

 The Peugeot 208 1.6 BlueHDi used in the original Hall and Lutsey 2018 figure was replaced by a 2019 Toyota Prius Eco hybrid car, which is more comparable in size to both the Leaf and Model 3 and has the highest fuel economy of any commercially available car, with a 56 miles per gallon EPA rating – which is similar to the fuel use in actual driving conditions.

-Model 3 emissions were estimated using fuel economy values from the US EPA – 26kWh per 100 miles for the long-range 75kWh battery model.
+Model 3 emissions were estimated using a fuel economy value of 25kWh per 100 miles for the long-range 75kWh battery model.
 Non-battery manufacturing emissions were assumed to be the same as those of the Nissan Leaf used in the ICCT analysis.
-Battery emissions from the Nevada Gigafactory were assumed to be half of those associated with the Leaf – 88kg per kWh – based on the combination of a low-carbon generation mix, the widespread use of efficiency measures in manufacturing and the use of on-site renewable energy as discussed in the article.
+Battery emissions from the Nevada Gigafactory were assumed to be at the bottom end of the central range from the IVL study – 61kgCO2e/kWh – based on the combination of a zero-carbon generation mix, the widespread use of efficiency measures in manufacturing and the use of on-site renewable energy as discussed in the article.

 The following studies were used by Carbon Brief in the battery lifecycle emissions literature review: